Svision/autoClassifyVideo/README.md

 # autoClassifyVideos
-automatically classify your video by type: TV Shows / Movies.
+Automatically classify your video by type: TV Shows / Movies.
 TV Shows will also be grouped by names